 Finally, when setting up an Amazon European seller account, you'll need to provide a bank account in one of the countries supported by Amazon.
 Currently, Amazon supports U.K. and U.S. bank accounts, as well as bank accounts in all Eurozone countries.
 Visit the Eurozone Portal for more information.

 Amazon.co.jp offers an online seller registration process in English and Japanese.
 Once you have set up your account, you'll be able to choose Japanese or English to manage your account in Seller Central.

-Amazon.in is only open to sellers with a locally owned business in India.
-If you meet these criteria and are interested in selling on Amazon.in, please contact us.
+Amazon.in is open for international sellers.
+If you are interested in selling on Amazon.in, please contact us.